 Voyage, premiering at the SF International Art Festival on June 3-4, 2017, is an 70-minute ritual music drama, composed by Richard Marriott and Made Subandi, with Pamela Z, Carla Fabrizio and Sarah Willner, utilizing video and interactive electronics.
-VOYAGE follows the structure of a Balinese ritual called Calonarang, and is about crossing over the boundaries between nations, the crossroads between cultures, and the territory between life and death.
+Voyage is inspired by a Balinese ritual called Calonarang, and is about crossing over the boundaries between nations, the crossroads between cultures, and the territory between life and death.

 Divide Light, Chamber Opera based on the poetry of Emily Dickinson, to be performed by the New Camarata Opera.
 Lesley Dill, Concept & Design.
-March, 2018 in New York, NY.
+Spring, 2018 in New York, NY.

 Ghost Ship Concerto for Cello and Orchestra, commissioned by Roger Arvid Anderson and to be performed by the Oakland Symphony in February 2018.